trallnag/prometheus-fastapi-instrumentator/README.md

 * Rounding of latencies to a certain decimal number.
 * Renaming of labels and the metric.
 * Metrics endpoint can compress data with gzip.
+* Opt-in metric to monitor the number of requests in progress.

 It also features a **modular approach to metrics** that should instrument all FastAPI endpoints.
 You can either choose from a set of already existing metrics